IWinarto/qrng/README.md

 ![](https://latex.codecogs.com/gif.latex?$\\text{block\\_size}$) is the number of pairs of hexadecimal digits.
 This means users cannot request a custom range that is not one of the three above.

-This script enables the user to specify any custom range of random non-negative numbers up to the QRNG limit
+This script enables the user to specify any custom range of random non-negative integers up to the QRNG limit
 ![](https://latex.codecogs.com/gif.latex?$16^{2048}&space;-&space;1$) with one very important property, assuming the underlying distribution is truly random: